EnnaSachdeva/ennasachdeva.github.io/_pages/about.md

 Email: [enna_sachdeva@honda-ri.com](esachdeva@honda-ri.com); [ennasachdeva@gmail.com](ennasachdeva@gmail.com)

 ## News
+* 05/2023: One paper on [interpretable interactive agents' prediction](https://ieeexplore.ieee.org/document/9894686) will be presented at ICRA-2023
 * 08/2022: One paper on [interpretable interactive agents' prediction](https://ieeexplore.ieee.org/document/9894686) is accepted at Robotics and Automation Letters (RAL)
 * 06/2022: One paper on [interpretable trajectory prediction](https://arxiv.org/pdf/2203.15112.pdf) is accepted at IROS-2022
 * 04/2022: One paper on [Driver's Adaptive Situational Awareness](https://ieeexplore.ieee.org/document/9894686) is accepted at Intelligent Vehicles (IV) 2022